 When including text in your pins, make sure to clear and readable fonts.
 Script & calligraphic fonts can be very attractive; however, some can be quite difficult to read.
 Make sure you choose a font that someone will be able to clearly read whilst scrolling through their feed.

-This is improves the algorithms ability to “read” the text in your images and a key factor in how to create the best Pinterest pins.
+This improves the algorithm’s ability to “read” the text in your images and is a key factor in how to create the best Pinterest pins.